bertrainn/SC1015_SC5_Group6_MiniProj/README.md

-# SC1015 SC5 Group6 Mini Project
+# SC1015 SC5 Group 6 Mini Project - Suicide Prediction

+# About

+This is the repository for the SC1015 (Introduction to Data Science and Artificial Intelligence) Mini Project for group 6 under tutorial group SC5.

+# Contributors
+- Bertranne Lee Zi - Wen (@bertrainn)
+- Goh Hong Yi (@)